TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_oop.md

     Also less code needed, without overloading we are able to handle multiple parameter or return value.

 #### Given two Java programs on two different machines.
 How can you communicate between the two?
 What are the possible ways?
+    The java.net package in the Java platform provides a class, Socket, that implements one side of a two-way connection between your Java program and another program on the network.
+The Socket class sits on top of a platform-dependent implementation, hiding the details of any particular system from your Java program.
+    By using the java.net.Socket class instead of relying on native code, your Java programs can communicate over the network in a platform-independent fashion.

+    Additionally, java.net includes the ServerSocket class, which implements a socket that servers can use to listen for and accept connections to clients.

+    Connect to the Web, the URL class and related classes (URLConnection, URLEncoder) are also might help, one application can send data and the other can gather it for itself.
+    URLs are a relatively high-level connection to the Web and use sockets as part of the underlying implementation.

 #### What is an annotation?
 What can be annotated and how?
 Show examples.
     Annotation is a form of syntactic metadata that can be added to Java source code.